 Gallery view moves the portraits or video streams of the attendees to the top of the meeting window.
 The gallery is useful in a collaborative meeting where there is no designated speaker.
 Our example below has only three attendees but if your meeting contained more their portraits would fill the entire row.
 Any content being presented does suffer a slight loss in screen real estate as it is shrunk down by the row of portraits.

 Alternatively, you also have the option to undock the portraits or video streams.
-If you mouseover the pictures you should see the Pop out the video gallery button.
+If you mouse over the pictures you should see the Pop out the video gallery button.
 This will move all portraits or video streams to its own window.
 Undocking is especially useful for those with multiple monitors allowing you to dedicate one screen to the content.
-Undocking is also available in speaker view.
+Undocking is also available in the Speaker view.

 As of writing, there is no way to set the default view for all meetings.
 We hope this feature will make it into a future update.
 Some meetings defaults can be configured through the Skype Meetings tab under Tools > Options.
 For example, to always have the participant list or IM window show when entering a meeting you can select those boxes.